MileHacker Logo

 • Consider acquiring a Pikes Peak Region Attractions Pass if you seek to visit multiple paid attractions like the Cheyenne Mountain Zoo, Pikes Peak Highway, or Cave of the Winds.

-• The Gateway to the rockies has many free activities and attractions.
+• A City at the foot of pikes peak contains a lot of free things to do.
 Spend time at Garden of the Gods Park, Red Rock Canyon Open Space, North Cheyenne Cañon Park, or Palmer Park.

-• The The Gateway to the rockies Pioneers Museum holds free admission.
+• The Colorado Springs Pioneers Museum holds free admission.

 • Many breweries present free tastings with a purchase, or tours feature low cost.